 As part of our offer process, we will need you to prove your eligibility to work in the EU, as well as supply details that will allow us to undertake pre-employment checks.
 We ask you to bring ID documents with you to your assessment, so that if you are the successful candidate and we offer you the job, we can start the pre-employment checking process without delay.

 Here is what we need:

-- Right to Work Documentation Any documents that prove you have the right to work in the UK (e.g. residence permit).
+- Right to Work Documentation - any documents that prove you have the right to work in the UK (e.g. residence permit).
 If you have less than 6 weeks left on your current visa, please bring evidence of your application for a new visa to your interview.
 We cannot accept a Driving Licence as proof of Right to Work.

 - Marriage certificate/deed poll document if you've changed your name.